darlopvil/mozhi-fork/README.md

 - LibreTranslate
 - Yandex
 - MyMemory
-- DuckDuckGo (almost 1-1 with Bing Translate)
+- DuckDuckGo ( 1-1 with Bing Translate )

 ## Where is the engine code?
 The engine code has recently been split from the main codebase.
 Please check [aryak/libmozhi](https://codeberg.org/aryak/libmozhi) for it.